 As the U.S. presence in Iraq draws down, the burden for protecting these ancient faith communities rests increasingly with Iraqi forces.
 Increased security at Christian places of worship and an investigation into who is behind these most recent attacks will send a powerful signal that your government is committed to preserving and protecting Iraq's ethno-religious minorities.

-The Catholic Leader recaps and quotes Chaldean Auxiliary Bishop Shlemon Warduni stating: "We cry: Why?
+For those late the July 12 bombings, The Catholic Leader recaps and quotes Chaldean Auxiliary Bishop Shlemon Warduni stating: "We cry: Why?
 Why?
 What is our fault?
 That we are Christians?"
 In June 2006, shortly after Nouri al-Maliki was installed by the US as prime minister, the Green Zone was almost breached and it was a frightening time for al-Maliki and American leadership.
 In the frenzy following that, al-Maliki was advocating (as were some lower in the US military brass) that trenches be dug around Baghdad, that the answer for Baghdad was "moats."
 Those late to the party can see Edward Wong's "Iraqis Plan to Ring Baghdad With Trenches" (New York Times, September 16, 2006).
 We bring that up for a reason.
 The waterless moats are back as a proposal.
 International Christian Concern advises that they have "learned that Iraqi Security forces are building trenches to protect Christians from further attacks following recent church bombings that killed four people and wounded several others.
 Iraqi officials are stepping up protective measures for Christians in the largely Christian towns of Tilkaif and Hamdaniya, in the northern province of Nineveh.
 The trenches come in the wake of a spate of bomb attacks against seven Iraqi churches on July 11 and 12 in the cities of Baghdad and Mosul."
 They quote Project Director of the Iraq Sustainable Democracy Project Michael Youash stating, "These trenches will require people to enter towns through 4 or 5 secure checkpoints making it far more difficult to smuggle in weapons and bombs.
 The construction of the trenches is a sad but necessary reminder of just how desperate the situation of the Assyrian/Chaldean/Syriac Christians is becoming."
 UPI quotes Abdul Raheem al-Shimari (the province's security head) stating that "the trenches are roughtly 1.5 feet deep and are intended to prevent potential car bombers from getting through without the necessary security checks."
 Hazem al-Aisawi (Azzaman) adds, "It is not clear when the moat will be completed and who will be financing the dig."
 IRIN notes, "According to some reports, it is estimated that as many as half the Christian population has left Iraq since 2003."

+It is clear that Iraq's Kurdistn Regional Government is holding provincial and presidential elections.
+Early voting began Thursday.
+Voting ends tomorrow.
 BBC News presents the viewpoints of five voters: Mateen Dooski, Alan Ali, Savina Dawood, Hassan Jalal and Ako Omer.
 Savina Rafaeel Dawood explains she's Assyrian, not Kurdish and states she's voting for "the 'Mesopotamia' list which will give me my rights."
 Hassan Jalal doesn't think the KRG will ever be able to increase their region due to resistance from the central government in Baghdad.
 Alan Ali is skeptical of the "Change" party ("we don't know where their change would take us") and states, "On Kirkuk - I think it should be part of Kurdistan.
 I'm not just being selfish because I am Kurdish and want the oil money - Kirkuk is connected to the region.
 Most of the people there are Kurdish, despite the Arabs brought in by previous governments.
 And Kirkuk is just one of many cities like this."
 And Mateen Dooski, who explains he's voting for incumbent President Massud Barzani, declares, "The biggest task facing the KRG is the implementation of Article 140 of the Iraqi constitution (a referendum on whether Kurdish areas of Diyala, Kirkuk, Salah ad Din and Ninawa provinces should become part of Iraqi Kurdistan).
 This would bring the 60% of purely Kurdish areas not run by the KRG: Kirkuk, Mosul, Diyala, under its control."
 Liz Sly (Los Angeles Times) reports on the elections with an emphasis on the "Change" party, "Though Change's leaders deny any conscious similarity to President Obama's campaign, it is evident in the slate's movement's official campaign slogan, 'Yes, We Can Change It.'"
 Adam Ashton (McClatchy Newspapers) reports on the "Change" Party and also notes these basics, "The Kurdish parliament has 111 seats, 80 of which are held by the alliance of the KDP and the PUK.
 Eleven seats are reserved for minorities, such as Christians and Turkomen."
 Salman Ansari Javid (Tehran Times) observes that the political parties "Change, the KDP, and the PUK have the same goals for Kirkuk".
 Kirkuk is the oil rich disputed region which is claimed by both the KRG and the central government in Baghdad.
 Timothy Williams (New York Times) reports that the Turkmen in Kirkuk Province are threatening to boycott a census currently scheduled for October.
 That'll teach 'em, seems to be the concept.
 The census, which was Constitutionally mandated to have been conducted in 2007, will survey the contested region.
 Turkmen are claiming Kurds are beefing up their population with transplants.
 They are.
 They have been doing it for years.
 If you don't like it, you probably should have demanded a census long ago.
 The shipping in of Kurds?
 That was a concern in 2006.
 It's too late to whine about something long on reported on.
 In 2005, some groups (largely Sunni) felt they would be shut out of the electoral process.
 A decision was made to boycott the elections.
 Some stood by that decision after the elections, some felt it was a mistake.
 In the January 31st elections this year, the real story was that the ones who had boycotted last time turned out in large numbers (while the drop off came from the Shi'ites who had participated in 2005).
 Now an election (or all elections) you might or might not want to boycott.
 You can certainly say, "Don't blame me, I didn't vote."
 But this isn't an election.
 This is a census.
 And if you feel you are already going to be under-represented because of an influx of Kurds, then your decision not to participate in the census makes little sense.
 Unless you're attempting to stop the census, which may be the point.

+In other news, the US has continued talks with Iraqi leaders living in exile.
 Nada Bakri (Washington Post) reports on continued negotiations the US is having with former Ba'athists and other groups currently excluded from political life in Iraq.
 Bakri reports "two meetings this spring" held in Turkey and that the State Dept's P.J.
 Crowley would only say that they met to address "a wide range of Iraqi contacts with the purpose of promoting reconciliation and national unity."
 Sam Dagher (New York Times) adds that the central government in Baghdad states it is "demanding explanations" on the meeting and declares the meetings (known for weeks before they took place and covered in Arab media though the New York Times seems unaware of that fact) were "an interference in Iraq's internal political affairs".
 Dagher notes an Aljazeera interview aired on July 15th where Ali al-Juboouri (Political Council of the Iraqi Resistance) "revealed that his council, which represents Sunni insurgent groups, met in March with representatives of the American government in Istanbul.
 He said a protocol was signed then to govern future negotiations between the two sides.
 He said that a second meeting took place in May" but ended over differences including that the US agree to compensation and a public apology for the illegal war.

+Maliki's out of the country and Iraq has no violence?
+No, it's just Friday, when reports trickle out slowly.
 Mohammed Al Dulaimy (McClatchy Newspapers) does note a Baghdad car bombing which injured six people.
 Meanwhile Missy Ryan (Reuters) reports on the drought effecting Iraq as the Tigris and Euphrates run dry, "Tensions intensified earlier in the month when Turkey announced that it would resume work on its controversial plan to build a hydroelectric dam on the Tigris in its southeast."
 Dr. Nimrod Raphaeli explores the issue in "Water Crisis in Iraq: The Growing Danger of Desertification" (Middle East Media Research Institute).
 Turning to the US, July 12th, Topeka, Kansas was in the news as a veteran had a standoff with police at the Colmery-O'Neil VA Medical Center.
 India's Thaindian reported, "An unknown gunman stormed a Topeka, Kansas hospital on Sunday afternoon, officials told BNO News."
 Taylor Atkins and Ann Marie Bush (The Topeka Capital-Journal) explained:Jim Gleisberg, public affairs officer for the medical center, said no one was injured when a veteran, whose name and hometown won't be released, walked into the emergency room with a handgun at 12:10 p.m. and asked to talk to a VA police officer.
 "The veteran showed the officer he had a gun and threatened his own life," Gleisberg said.
 "The police officer acted very professionally.
 He got the veteran to leave the emergency room area, and other staff members on duty called the Topeka police."KTKA quoted the VA's Jim Gleisberg stating the man is an Iraq War and Afghanistan War veteran and, "Veterans are being stressed.
 The soldiers over there now that are in the conflict that are coming back with issues just because they've been deployed either once or twice at 12 or 15 months at a time it's a very stressful situation and so they are going to have issues."
 Michigan's WHMI reports "a suicidal veteran" -- Iraq War veteran -- holed up at the Homoetown Trailr Park and "held Howell Police at bay for more than nine hours".
 Jon Gunnells (Daily Press & Argus) reports that the "veteran is undergoing psychiatric treatment" and quotes police chief George Bassar stating, "He made statemens about suicide to his mother who calle dthe sister to check on him.
 He threatened his sister and she fled te home . . .
 He has some pretty good battle injuires and post traumatic stress syndrome.
 This apparently was something bubbling up."
 Steve Pardo (Detroit News) states the veteran is thirty-four-years-old and that after hours of attempted negotiations, "around 3:30 a.m., police threw tear gas into the house and the man was taken without further incident.
 He remains in St. Joseph Mercy Livingston hospital."

-NOW on PBS:The Obama Administration recently released its proposal for financial regulatory reform, but before change comes to Wall Street, a reform plan has to get through Congress with its teeth intact.This week, David Brancaccio sits with Zanny Minton Beddoes, economics editor for The Economist magazine, to review the proposal and its ramifications for America.
+TV notes.
+This week on NOW on PBS:The Obama Administration recently released its proposal for financial regulatory reform, but before change comes to Wall Street, a reform plan has to get through Congress with its teeth intact.This week, David Brancaccio sits with Zanny Minton Beddoes, economics editor for The Economist magazine, to review the proposal and its ramifications for America.
 Beddoes encourages streamlining the regulatory system, leaving fewer but more efficient overseers.
 But where powerful interests are at stake, nothing is a sure bet."There is some good stuff in [the reform plan].
 But it's a relatively modest rearranging of the financial supervisory structure ...
 I think it's more interior design than a whole new foundation."

-Bill Moyers Journal, health care is addressed with CJR's Trudy Lieberman (who has a strong article in the current CJR) and by Marcia Angell.
+On Bill Moyers Journal, health care is addressed with CJR's Trudy Lieberman (who has a strong article in the current CJR) and by Marcia Angell.
 My goodness, Bill found two women.
 Mark the calendars!
 As noted in Third's "Editorial: Taking sexism seriously," "In the first six months of this year Washington Week had 33 female guests and twice that number (66) of male guests while Bill Moyers featured 43 men and only 13 women."
 And, for the record, I'm only noting that segment.
 In another Bill floats his attacks on free speech.
 Free speech is something you support or you don't.
 Believing in it doesn't mean you can't decry statements, that you can't call them out, that you can't say they're offensive or that they crossed a line.
 But it does mean that you support free speech and grasp the difference between words and action and grasp that the Constitution supports free speech for an important reason.Now did we just note Washington Week?
 Usually four guests a week sit down with Gwen but as of the last week of June, she'd spent the year with 66 men and only 33 women on her program?
 How does it happen?
 By weeks like this one where she sits down with three men and one woman: New York Times' Peter Baker, Washington Post's Michael Fletcher, National Journal's Marilyn Werber Serafini and Wall St. Journal's David Wessel.
 Now how do you book that show and not notice that you have three men and only one woman?
 You know it.
 You know it and you do it on purpose.
 You don't accidentally end up with twice as many men as women.
 PBS' Editorial Standards & Policies states: "The goal of diversity also requires continuing efforts to assure that PBS content fully reflects the pluralism of our society, including, for example, appropriate representation of women and minorities.
 The diversity of public television producers and funders helps to assure that content distributed by PBS is not dominated by any single point of view."
 Repeating, "Appropriate representation of women and minorities."
 Why have a policy if PBS doesn't ensure that their programs follow it?
 There's no excuse for Bill or Gwen to get away with the crap that they continue to get away with.
 They are in direct violation of PBS' own Standards & Policies and they need to get their shows in order and PBS needs to provide the supervision to ensure that they do.Bonnie Erbe sits down with Eleanor Holmes Norton, Melinda Henneberger, Kathleen Parker and Tara Setmayer on PBS' To The Contrary.
 Check local listings, all four PBS shows begin airing tonight on many PBS stations.
 And turning to broadcast TV, Sunday CBS' 60 Minutes offers:

 Coming Up On 60 Minutes